 Term: NAS [Network Attached Storage]

-An NAS device is nothing more than a computer connected to a network that has hard disks “shared” in such a way that they are made available to other computers on that network.
+A NAS is a computer connected to a network with hard disks “shared” and made available to other computers on the network.

-Strictly speaking, a NAS is a device that is dedicated to the task of housing and sharing disk storage with a network.
+Strictly speaking, a NAS is a device dedicated to housing and sharing disk storage on a network.

-In looser terms, any computer sharing disk space could be considered an NAS of sorts.
+In looser terms, any computer sharing disk space could be considered a NAS of sorts.

-In many cases, even dedicated NAS devices are actually stripped-down PCs “under the hood,” often running a version of the Linux operating system configured to act only as an NAS.« Back to Glossary Index
+In many cases, dedicated NAS devices are stripped-down PCs, often running a version of Linux configured to act as a NAS.« Back to Glossary Index